cpoussot/LF/README.md

 ### Construct the rational interpolant (apply Loewner tangential)

-Now you may run the tangential Loewner approximation with an SVD threshold quite low, e.g. $10^{-12}$
+Now you may run the tangential Loewner approximation with an SVD threshold quite low, e.g. a rolerance of $10^{-12}$.
 ```Matlab
 opt         = [];
 opt.target  = 1e-12;